-Function runction Description Zone A zone Is a group of channels.
+Description Zone A zone ls a group of channels.
 Support end users to build and expand zones by themselves.
 VFO Mode In VFO mode, the user can directly input the required frequency using the numeric keyboard of the Speaker-Microphone Channel Support end users to build and expand channels by themselves.
 Memory is handled dynamically Power The power level is for the transmission output power level of the current channel, which can be set to high or low power.
 Emergency Alarm Emergency alarm has the highest priority.
-Scan When the terminal scans a signal on a channel, It will stay on the channel to listen, to understand the current activity status of the relevant team members.
+Scan When the terminal scans a signal on a channel, It will stay onScanthe channel to listen, to understand the current activity statusof the relevant team members.
 VOX If VOX is On, when the voice is detected to reach the transmission condition by the microphone, it will be transmitted automatically.
 The user can initiate a call without pressing the [PTT]-key.
-Busy Channel Lockout sy Channel Busy channel lockout (BCL) prohibits transmission and тот 1000 Keypad lock is used to lock keys to prevent Inadvertent key operation.
-The radio may be set to automatic or manual lock
+Busy Channel Lockout Busy channel lockout (BCL) prohibits transmission and prevents interference with other users when the radio is receiving traffic. тот When a transmission times out, the radio will automatically terminate the transmission and issue a warning sound.
+The user can Initiate a call without pressing the [PTT]-key.
+TO .
+Keypad lock is used to lock keys to prevent Inadvertent key operation.
+The radio may be set to automatic or manual lock mode.

-Analog Functions \odot
+Analog Functions $\odot$